Email to a Student About “Tonicization”

 The reason they never did in that specific regard, is that: “tonicizing” isn’t something you do.
 It’s a term that merely describes something you perceive when you use secondary dominants, where the chord the dominant resolves to, feels a bit like a new I (one) chord for a very brief moment.
 This is also how my teachers communicated it, which I think is a more clear explanation, with more clarity than any explanation with the word “tonicize” in it could ever communicate.

 The reason for posting a copy of the email I sent that student on my blog here, is that you now know about “tonicization”.

 In recap: it’s basically the name given to how a chord that is NOT the I (one) chord of the key/scale, temporarily sounds like a I chord, because you preceded that chord by its dominant chord, creating a V I feel into that chord.

-Example, in the key of C.
+For example, in the key of C.

 C A7 Dm G7

 The A7 is a secondary dominant wanting to resolve down a 5th to the Dm chord.
 Dm is the II chord in the key (we’re in the key of C).

 In this case, based on all the above explanations one could say that the Dm chord sounds (meaning: “is being perceived”) briefly as a new I chord (as if we quickly and temporarily moved to the key of Dm).
 We get a V I feel there, A7 Dm.